 “In any organization where there are longtime leaders in senior positions, creating new programs or positions provides the perfect opportunity for developing leadership from within,” Lyn Freundlich explained.
-Lyn is the senior human resources consultant for Third Sector New England.
+Lyn is the senior human resources consultant for TSNE.
 “Promoting young or less experienced current staff into these positions creates an important opportunity to invest in potential leaders in a manner that develops their skills, fosters a sense of collaboration across the organization, and builds bench strength for the future.
 This cohort-based approach to learning rather than, or in addition to, providing individual coaching not only deepens their skills as managers and leaders but also builds long-term leadership capacity for the organization overall.”

 The transition from front-line staff to supervisor can be a challenging leap for many new managers.
 It brings new supervisory responsibility and direct accountability for decision making and programmatic success.
 For first-time managers, intentional support can help them navigate these complex issues.
 And with a group of new managers acquiring new skills, learning together can be a more powerful and impactful model than one-on-one or individual coaching.